pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Optimization/Establishing-Limit-of-Blank-Detection-Quantification.md

 In order to establish **LoB**, do the following:

 1. Run your ddPCR assay with (e.g., 20) NTC replicates
-2. Calculate the **LoB** using the formula:
+2. Calculate the LoB using the formula:

-LoB=mean(NTC)+1.645×SD(NTC)
+  **LoB=Mean<sub>NTC</sub>+1.645×SD<sub>NTC</sub>**

   Where:

-- mean - Mean target concentration in NTC (blank) replicates.
+  - Mean<sub>NTC</sub> - Mean target concentration in NTC (blank) replicates.
-- SD - Standard deviation of target in NTC (blank) replicates.
+  - SD<sub>NTC</sub> - Standard deviation of target in NTC (blank) replicates.

 For the **LoD**, the following can be done:

 1. Since, LoD is calculated by utilizing the measured LoB and testing replicates with a low concentration of the target, you can create serial dilutions of the target sequence (using a positive control, e.g. gBlock) around the anticipated LoD.
 Make sure to include at least 3 concentrations near the threshold and run multiple replicates (e.g., 20).
 2. Calculate the LoD using the formula below:

-LoD = LoB + 1.645(SD low concentration of target)
+      **LoD = LoB + 1.645xSD<sub>low concentration of target</sub>**

       Where:

-- LoB - previously established LoB for this assay
+      LoB - previously established LoB for this assay\
-- SD low concentration of target - standard deviation in samples with low concentrations of the target sequence
+      SD<sub>low concentration of target</sub> - standard deviation in samples with low concentrations of the target sequence

 For the **LoQ**, you can do this:

-1. The LoQ can range from being equivalent to the LoD to a much higher concentration value but is never lower than the LoD.
-Using the previous dilution experiment to establish the LoD, you can identify the concentration at which the precision, typically expressed as CV*, is equal or below to a predetermined value - e.g., 20%.
+The LoQ can range from being equivalent to the LoD to a much higher concentration value but is never lower than the LoD.
+Using the previous dilution experiment to establish the LoD, you can identify the concentration at which the precision, typically expressed as %CV*, is equal or below to a predetermined value - e.g., 20%.

-*CV is calculated (for each dilution) by dividing the standard deviation by the mean concentration of the target sequence in your replicates.
-For example, let’s imagine that for dilution X, you consistently get around 10 copies/ul of the target sequence.
+\***CV is calculated (for each dilution) by dividing the standard deviation by the mean concentration of the target sequence in your replicates.*\
+EXAMPLE: let’s imagine that for dilution X, you consistently get around 10 copies/ul of the target sequence.
 Your standard deviation is 0.4 copies/ul.
-Then, CV (%) = (0.4/10) * 100% = 4 %.
+Then, %CV = (0.4/10) * 100% = 4 %.*

 The image below summarizes the differences between **LoB**, **LoD** and **LoQ** and what each of these parameters represent.
 For more info, you can also refer to this [Bio-Rad Bulletin 7183 Ver A](<https://dna.uga.edu/wp-content/uploads/sites/51/2021/03/Droplet-Digital-PCR-Guide.pdf>).